onilabs/conductance/examples/chat/src/chat.app.md

-Put all the components together:
+Put all the components together. `Bootstrap` adds Twitter Bootstrap CSS styles to the given content, which gives a reasonably attractive default look.

     var chatWindow = Bootstrap(
       Container(`